Art-Sells/Arells/Build-Notes.md

 VavityTester:
 - When fixing price mechanism, stop git
 - *revert back to this commit for Wallet and Asset connection implementations: Wallet and Asset connection offline tests complete*
-- *revert back to this commit for Wallet and Asset connection implementations before Auto Checks: Wallet and Asset Connection Auto Check*
+- *revert back to this commit for Wallet and Asset connection implementations before Auto Checks: Asset Connection Auto Check*
 - *revert back to this commit for Metamsk Connect More Asset implementation: Ready to test Base Connect More Ethereum*
-- - - Auto checks: if cVactTaa of matching Wallet Address is less than Wallet Address amount then: changes the assetConnected: to false and "Connect More Ethereum” Button {which should act the same as the connect ethereum button} replaces "connected" place holder only if cVactTaa of matching Wallet Address is less than Wallet Address amount ...
-Connect More Ethereum modals add "more" between connect and ethereum and function exactly like "connect ethereum"
-- - - Wallet Page SamPle Alert (per wallet) "Your “ETH” amount increased +"add wallet amount - cVactTaa here" Would you like to see your full (ETH) “total wallet amount” protected from bear markets?
-(YES) <- button opens up new deposit ask and if its complete, then the new deposit
+- - - Ok, so the "connect more eth", lets place that button above the unique wallet that has a section above it that says: "Your “ETH” amount increased +"wallet amount - cVactTaa" ETH Would you like to see your full “total wallet amount” ETH protected from bear markets?
+(Connect More Eth) ... this entire section should act the same as the prior "connect more eth"
 - - if you withdraw funds in each wallet (all the way up to zero even with Connect More Ethereum), (after disconnection), the funds should reflect that based on: cVactTaa should equal balanceAtAssetConnection, but if wallet amount is less than cVactTaa, then cVactTaa should equal wallet amount... cVactTaa should neevr go below 1 wei
 - - Test import wallets (that are already connected) (from base/metamask and vice versa)
 - - Test Connect More Eth when wallets are all disconnected...
-- - Test multiple account switches (inside wallets (and wallet connections)), how it affects
+- - Test multiple account switches (inside wallets (and wallet connections)), how it affects "Connect New Wallet" (triggered if no wallets exist from json)
+- - Delete Metamask/base extensions and test (on safari)
+- - - Create "Metamask/base needed" modal" (integrate into mobile/desktop online test)
 - - Test to see if you don't have enough eth and try to connect what it does.
 - - MAYBE remove this alert (right before asset connecting modal appears): Error connecting asset: Failed to fetch
-- Fix: check to see (after first page load), if metamask/base wallet is connected (after undocking git program)
-- Login/Signup with Google/Apple (reconfigure pages)

 Chart (Home/Account):